CyberMonitor/orquestra-docs/intro/content/tutorial/lstm.md

 In the next steps it will be stated the code necessary to build and train this RNN model in Orquestra.
 The code consists of the following main parts:
 - `generate-data.yaml`: generates the dataset and runs the entire workflow.
 - `data_manipulator.py`: builds and preprocesses the data.
-- `lstm_model.py`: builds and trains the Network model.
+- `lstm_model.py`: builds and trains the network model.

 **1. Create a GitHub repository**